-- a.
+a.
 "Blank Solution" During the first part of the lab the polarimeter tube will be filled with distilled water.
-Practice taking readings with the blank the rotation should be about 0° (-1.0° to +1.0° would be acceptable results).
-Once you have gained confidence, take three readings, note them on the report sheet, and calculate the average. - b.
+Practice taking readings with the blank - the rotation should be about $0^{\circ}$ (-1.0° to +1.0° would be acceptable results).
+Once you have gained confidence, take three readings, note them on the report sheet, and calculate the average.

+b.
 0.15-g/mL Glucose Solution.
 During the second part of the lab the polarimeter tube will be filled with a 0.15-g/mL glucose solution.
 Take three readings of the rotation of this solution.
-From the average rotation, the length of the tube in decimeters, and the concentration of the solution, determine the specific rotation $[\alpha]D^{20}$ for glucose. - c.
-Unknown Fructose Solution.
-During the final part of the lab the polarimeter tube will be filled with a fructose solution of unknown concentration.
-Take three readings of the rotation of this solution.
-From the average rotation, the length of the tube, and the known specific rotation of fructose, $[\alpha]D^{20} = -92^\circ$, you can determine the fructose concentration in the tube.
+From the average rotation, the length of the tube in decimeters, and the concentration of the solution, determine the specific rotation $[\alpha]D^{20}$ for glucose.

-II.
+Part II.
 Chemical Tests

 1. Hydrolysis of Starch.
 On a spot plate, place 1 drop of dilute iodine solution in each depression.
 In a large test tube, place 20 mL of 1% cooked starch suspension.
 Heat in a boiling water bath, and when hot, add 2 mL of 6 M hydrochloric acid (HCl).
 Then replace the tube in the water bath, note the time and immediately remove 1 drop of the hot mixture with a clean stirring rod and transfer to the first iodine sample in the spot plate.
 Clean the stirring rod, and repeat the test at 1-minute intervals.
 Stop testing when the starch-iodine color is no longer produced or after 15 minutes, whichever is shorter.
 Continue heating the starch solution in the water bath for an additional 10 minutes.
-Transfer the solution to a small beaker and neutralize it by carefully adding solid sodium bicarbonate (NaHCO3) with stirring until no more CO2 bubbles are evolved or until blue litmus paper no longer indicates an acidic solution.
+Transfer the solution to a small beaker and neutralize it by carefully adding solid sodium bicarbonate (NaHCO3) with stirring until no more $CO_2$ bubbles are evolved or until blue litmus paper no longer indicates an acidic solution.
 Label the beaker "hydrolyzed starch," and save for later testing.

-- 2. Hydrolysis of Sucrose.
+2. Hydrolysis of Sucrose.
 Mix 10 mL of a 5% solution of sucrose with 2 mL of 6 M HCl in a large test tube.
 Heat in a boiling water bath for 15 minutes.
 Neutralize as above with NaHCO3.
-Label as "hydrolyzed sucrose," and save for later testing. - 3.
-Reducing Ability.
-Label 11 clean 15-cm test tubes as follows: glucose, fructose, galactose, lactose, maltose, ribose, sucrose, starch, hydrolyzed starch, hydrolyzed sucrose, and blank.
-Place 2-3 mL of Benedict's solution in each test tube, and heat the tubes in a boiling water bath for 2-3 minutes.
-Then add 10 drops of the corresponding carbohydrate solutions from the solubility study in Part I.1.b and the hydrolyses in II.1 and II.2, above.
-To the eleventh tube, add distilled water.
-Continue heating, and observe the results for the next few minutes.
-Record the results of the tests on the report sheet.
-Clean the test tubes leaving the labels in place for use in part 4.
+Label as "hydrolyzed sucrose," and save for later testing.
+3. Reducing Ability.
+Label eight clean 15-cm test tubes as follows: glucose, fructose, maltose, sucrose, starch, hydrolyzed starch, hydrolyzed sucrose, and blank.
+Place 2-3 mL of Benedict's solution in each test tube then add 10 drops of the corresponding carbohydrate solutions from the solubility study in Part I.1 and the hydrolyzed solutions from parts II.1 and II.2.
+To the eighth tube, add distilled water.
+Heat the tubes in a boiling water bath for 5-10 minutes.
+Record your observations on the report sheet.